albar965/littlenavmap-manual/src/en/XPCONNECT.rst

 -  ``/tmp/abarthel-little_xpconnect.log`` for Linux and
 -  ``/var/folders/RANDOMIZED_DIRECTORY_NAME/abarthel-little_xpconnect.log`` for macOS.

-Additionally a small settings file is created which can be found in
+Additionally a settings file is created which can be found in

 -  ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_xpconnect.ini`` for Windows,
 -  ``$HOME/.config/ABarthel/little_xpconnect.ini`` for Linux and macOS.